 The deployment of fixed and mobile wireless services in rural areas gives rise to unique opportunities and challenges that include subscriber-less services, service coverage, and wireless-transmission-derived challenges.

 One major challenge that arises in rural deployments is subscriber-less services mode, where revenues are often derived from other service providers’ subscribers in the form of roaming fees.

-Despite being one-step removed (not direct subscribers), the speed and quality of service is still crucial.
+Despite being one step removed (not direct subscribers), the speed and quality of service are still crucial.
 In fact, in subscriber-less services mode, the effect of low service availability or downtime directly impacts revenues.
-In contrast, in the case of subscriber-based service mode, low service availability or downtime is only reflected as churn when an operators’ direct subscribers experience ongoing or repeated service degradation.
+In contrast, in the case of subscriber-based service mode, low service availability or downtime is only reflected as churn when an operator’s direct subscribers experience an ongoing or repeated service degradation.

 With some sites that are “off-the-grid,” power consumption matters and translates into time and money spent on generator maintenance and refueling.
 In certain scenarios, reducing the wireless transmission equipment power consumption allows the use of a smaller generator.

 Due to distance, geography, and weather/environmental conditions, physically accessing sites can be time-consuming and challenging.
 For this reason, reliability and availability are imperatives for service assurance and revenue protection.
 This calls for a reliable, flexible, remotely upgradeable, and low-maintenance wireless transmission solution.

 Overcoming wireless transmission challenges is vital for the successful deployment of fixed and mobile wireless services in rural areas.
 The key to enabling the successful implementation of such services, Is the deployment of a power-efficient, highly reliable wireless transmission system that is of extremely low maintenance.

 A NO-COST NETWORK ASSESSMENT FOR CCA SERVICE PROVIDER MEMBERS